RashidCodes/Shell-Scripting/README.md

   echo 'You called the log function'
 }

-# calling the function: You don't need to use the openeing paranthesis
+# calling the function: You don't need to use the openeing parenthesis
 log
 ```